Mazyod/PhoenixSharp/README.md

 ## Unity

+First off, it would very much be worth your while to read [Microsoft's documentation on Unity's scripting upgrade][microsoft-docs-unity].
+It highlights the main opportunities and challenges, which is also an inspiration for this library to take things further with the new scripting upgrade.

 #### Main Thread Callbacks

-When this library was first conceived, Unity was shipping with an old .Net profile with linited main thread synchronization tools.
+When this library was first conceived, Unity was shipping with an old .Net profile with limited main thread synchronization tools.
 That inspired the introduction of `Socket.Options.delayedExecutor` property to plug in a `MonoBehaviour` that can execute code after a certain delay, using Coroutines or something similar.
 This will ensure the library callbacks will always run on the main thread.

 If you are **not** concerned with multithreading issues, the library ships with a default `Timer` based executor, which executes after a delay using `System.Timers.Timer`.